Japanese National Physician Graduate Medical Education Program

 - A personal statement, written in English, stating the reason for desiring fellowship training at USNHO and future goals for your medical career. (the same one which you sent to LMO)

-- Two letters of recommendations, written in English. (the same one which you sent to LMO)
+- Two letters of recommendation, written in English. (the same one which you sent to LMO)

-should be directly sent to the email address above by the recommender who writes the letter for the applicant.
+Document 3 can be directly sent to the email address below by the recommender who writes the letter for the applicant.
 However, the letter submitted by the applicant is also acceptable.
 Both are handled in the same manner and whether the letter sent by the recommender or applicant never affects the fellow selection.